 And guess what?
 You’ll do it!
-You may not think you can handle all the tasks that come with solo travel, but you’ll surprise yourself.
-Because when you’re looking out for yourself and a challenge comes your way you’ll accomplish anything and everything.
+You may not think you’re equipped to handle all the issues that arise, but you’ll surprise yourself.
+Because when you’re forced to, you’ll accomplish anything and everything.

 Learning To Shine

 Before I began traveling solo I was much more reliant on other people.
-I was shy and would hide within the circle of my friends.
-After traveling solo as a female, however, I realized I could be a social superstar if I tried.
+I was shy and would hide within my friends circle.
+After traveling solo as a female, though, I realized I could be a social superstar if I tried.

-I can remember a time when backpacking Europe as a solo female when my luggage was lost on a flight from Munich to Nice.
-It took me a week to get it back, and the airline made me travel 12 hours to pick it up, which made me almost miss my train which made me almost get to my hostel too late to check-in.
+I remember, backpacking Europe, when my luggage was lost on a flight from Munich, Germany to Nice, France.
+It took me a week to get it back, and the airline made me travel 12 hours to pick it up.
+Which made me almost miss my train to Florence.
+Which made me almost get to my Florence hostel too late to check-in.
 Yes it was a hassle, but I figured it out and solved the problem — all on my own.

 For example, when backpacking South America I spent much time riding the bus.
-This is a cultural experience in itself, as you sit with locals for 20 hours at a time, meet local artisans, hear traditional musicians, sample typical foods and see what the local farmers are selling.
-If I were traveling with a friend I may have had to deal with judgmental comments or persuasive opinions, or I might have been too consumed talking with my companion to actually notice the everyday nuances of culture going on around me.
-Solo female travel has allowed me to take culture in and interact with it without distractions, transforming me into a more worldly and open-minded individual.
+This is a cultural experience in itself, as you sit with locals for 20 hours at a time, meet artisans, hear traditional musicians, sample typical foods and see what the farmers are selling.
+If I were traveling with a friend I may have been too consumed talking to them to actually notice the everyday nuances of culture going on around me.
+Solo travel has allowed me to take culture in and interact with it without distractions, transforming me into a more worldly and open-minded individual.

-Probably the greatest gift solo female travel has given my life has been the experience of ultimate freedom.
+Probably the greatest gift solo travel has provided has been the experience of ultimate freedom.
 When you travel solo you decide where you’ll go, what you’ll do and when you’ll do it.
 There’s nobody trying to change your plans and there’s no need to compromise.
-You’re in complete control of your travel experience, and it feels good.

-As I’ve gotten used to traveling as a solo female, I enjoy traveling without making plans.
+As I’ve gotten used to exploring on my own, I enjoy traveling without making plans.
 When I arrive to a place I discover it organically, asking for recommendations from locals and using CouchSurfing to meet new people.
 I change my plans daily based on how I’m feeling and who I meet.
-Life’s one big adventure full of experiences to be had, and there is nobody there to tell me I can’t.

 From Vacations To Journeys